hamdiceylan/WCF-Entity-JqueryUi-CrudPage/ReadMe.md

-You can find a sample project using Microsoft WCF Rest Services,Entity Framework,Jquery and  JqueryUi.
+You can find the below technologies at this project.

+-WCF Rest Service
+-Entity Framework
+-JqueryUi
+-Jquery Template
+-Ling
+-C#

+I've used Product table of Northwind Database as a sample dataSource.You will find a empty html page as a index.html.
+The application render the html file at runtime with jqueryTemplate.